Written by our preferred partner: Ryan Knight, Attorney at Law.

 From Beacon Capital Management:

 Ryan Knight, Attorney at Law owns Knight Legal and is our preferred partner.
-His office is jointly located with our headquarters in Franklin, Tennessee.
+Beacon Capital Management, LLC is not affiliated with Knight Legal, but his office is conveniently located with our headquarters in Franklin, Tennessee.